 - Swab of secretions from inside the mouth or nose to check for signs of the virus

-- Sometimes, painless skin monitoring (pulse oximetry) to detect lower than normal levels of oxygen in the blood
+- Pulse oximetry, a painless skin monitor, to detect lower than normal levels of oxygen in the blood

 Treatment for respiratory syncytial virus generally involves self-care measures to make your child more comfortable (supportive care).
 But hospital care may be needed if severe symptoms occur.

 Your doctor may recommend an over-the-counter medication such as acetaminophen (Tylenol, others) to reduce fever.
-Frequent use of nasal saline drops and suctioning can help clear a stuffy nose.
+(Never give aspirin to a child.)
+Use of nasal saline drops and suctioning may help clear a stuffy nose.
 Your doctor may prescribe antibiotics if there's a bacterial complication, such as bacterial pneumonia.

 Keep your child as comfortable as possible.
-Offer plenty of fluids and watch for signs of dehydration, such as dry mouth, little to no urine output, sunken eyes, and extreme fussiness or sleepiness.
+Offer plenty of fluids and watch for signs of loss of body fluids (dehydration), such as dry mouth, little to no urine output, sunken eyes, and extreme fussiness or sleepiness.

 If the RSV infection is severe, a hospital stay may be necessary.
 Treatments at the hospital may include: